-- Log into the 6310-DX command line as a user with Admin access.
-Depending on your device configuration, you may be presented with an Access selection menu.
+- 1. Select the device in Remote Manager and click Actions > Open Console, or log into the IX20 local command line as a user with full Admin access rights. - Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
 To display details about all configured L2TP access connectors, type the following at the prompt: